ThreeSpinningAxes/JavaFX-MWASTools/README.md

 <h1>How this Application Works: </h1>

+NOTE: This application was deigned for ECCC and is not functional for non-ECCC employees.

 This application allows users to perform config table updates and drop-in tests via a simple GUI interface.
 It requires a VPN internet connection to the ECCC network otherwise it will not work.